โฐ Minimum Connection Times

 ๐ข Terminal Information

 Kasigluk Airport (KUK), identified by its ICAO code PFKA, serves as a vital aviation lifeline for the remote community of Kasigluk in the Bethel Census Area of Alaska.
 Located approximately 2 miles south of the central business district, the airport provides critical access for the transport of essential goods, mail, and medical evacuations, as the community lacks permanent road connections to the wider state network.
-The facility features a single gravel runway (17/35) measuring 3,000 feet in length, which was previously expanded from a shorter configuration to improve safety and accommodate larger regional aircraft.
+The airport operates a single gravel runway (17/35) measuring 3,000 feet in length, which was previously expanded from a shorter configuration to improve safety and accommodate larger regional aircraft.

 The passenger terminal at Kasigluk is a functional, unattended facility designed for basic transit and cargo handling in a rural Arctic environment.
 There is no permanent on-site administrative staff or modern commercial infrastructure; instead, passenger services are managed directly by regional carriers at the time of flight.
 Inside, the terminal provides a simple waiting area for travelers boarding small turboprop aircraft, though it lacks amenities such as retail shops, restaurants, or on-site fuel services.
 Travelers are strongly encouraged to be entirely self-sufficient and to verify flight conditions through the automated weather observation systems at nearby Bethel or Nunapitchuk.